Roasted Butternut Linguine

 - Bake, uncovered, 45-50 minutes or until tender, stirring occasionally.

-- Meanwhile, cook pasta according to package directions; drain and place in a large bowl.
+- Meanwhile, cook linguine according to package directions; drain and place in a large bowl.
 Add squash mixture, Swiss chard, sage, salt and pepper; toss to combine.
-Yield: 4 servings.

 This was fabulous!
 I followed the advice of others and sautéed the chard, garlic, and onions.
 (I used yellow onion.).
 Next time I may add sausage as another suggested.
 I will make this again.